Elasticity (economics): Introduction

 Within microeconomics, elasticity and slope are closely linked.
 For price elasticity, the relationship between the two variables on the x-axis and y-axis can be obtained by analyzing the linear slope of the demand or supply curve or the tangent to a point on the curve.
 When the tangent of the straight line or curve is steeper, the price elasticity (demand or supply) is smaller; when the tangent of the straight line or curve is flatter, the price elasticity (demand or supply) is higher.

 Elasticity is a unitless ratio, independent of the type of quantities being varied.
 An elastic variable (with an absolute elasticity value greater than 1) responds more than proportionally to changes in other variables.
 A unit elastic variable (with an absolute elasticity value equal to 1) responds proportionally to changes in other variables.
 In contrast, an inelastic variable (with an absolute elasticity value less than 1) changes less than proportionally in response to changes in other variables.
 A variable can have different values of its elasticity at different starting points.
 For example, for the suppliers of the goods, the quantity of a good supplied by producers might be elastic at low prices but inelastic at higher prices, so that a rise from an initially low price might bring on a more-than-proportionate increase in quantity supplied.
 In contrast, a raise from an initially high price might bring on a less-than-proportionate rise in quantity supplied.

 In empirical work, an elasticity is the estimated coefficient in a linear regression equation where both the dependent variable and the independent variable are in natural logs.
 Elasticity is a popular tool among empiricists because it is independent of units and thus simplifies data analysis.

-The concept of price elasticity was first cited in an informal form in the book Principles of Economics published by the author Alfred Marshall in 1890.

-Subsequently, a major study of the price elasticity of supply and the price elasticity of demand for US products was undertaken by Joshua Levy and Trevor Pollock in the late 1960s.

 Definition

+The elasticity of a variable $x$ with respect to a change in variable $y$ is defined as follows: